Arthur C. Graesser: Biography

 He is widely known for his role in the development of a range of intelligent tutoring systems, including the AutoTutor platform, and Operation ARA, co-developed with Diane F. Halpern and distributed by Pearson Education.
 He also co-led the development of Coh-Metrix computational tool that produces linguistic, coherence, and discourse measures on texts.

+Awards

 In 2018, Graesser was awarded the Harold W. McGraw Jr. Prize in Education.
 Graesser has also been awarded the Distinguished Scientific Contribution Award from the Society for Text and Discourse and the Distinguished Contributions of Applications of Psychology to Education and Training Award from the American Psychological Association.

 Graesser has also been awarded a Lifetime Achievement Award by the International Society for Artificial Intelligence in Education, one of only two such awards bestowed as of 2023.

-Graesser received his Ph.D. in psychology from the University of California, San Diego.
-He has graduated 32 doctoral students.